Skip navigation

 Either radiation or chemotherapy, or both, will be used before or after surgery.
 In general, surgery and radiation therapy are used to treat the primary site of the tumor.
 Chemotherapy is used to treat disease at all sites in the body.

 Chemotherapy is an essential part of treatment to prevent spread and recurrence of the cancer.
-Many different chemotherapy drugs are active against rhabdomyosarcoma.
-Your provider will discuss these with you.
+Many different chemotherapy medicines are active against rhabdomyosarcoma.
+Your child's provider will discuss these with you.

 Support Groups